Glossary of PA Terms - A

 A standard for passing real-time multi-channel digital audio over point-to-point Ethernet connections using CAT 5 UTP cable, with a very low latency.
 It is typically used for the interconnection of digital stageboxes with digital mixers.
 See also Digital multicore.
 Compare AES67 and Dante.

 A standard for passing real-time digital media such as multi-channel digital audio over internet protocol (IP) networks.
 Compliance with AES67 by proprietary audio-over-IP (AoIP) systems such as RAVENNA and Dante allows audio streams to be conveyed between such systems − albeit without the availability of all the proprietary features offered by each system.
-For further information see the RAVENNA website at ravenna.alcnetworx.com (this link opens in a new window).
+For further information see the RAVENNA website at www.ravenna-network.com (this link opens in a new tab or window).
 Compare AES50.

 An abbreviation for 'Arts and Entertainment Technical Training Initiative', a UK organisation concerned with the development of qualifications in sound and lighting for theatre technicians.
 See also ABTT.